Photo credit: Gabi Miranda on Unsplash

 - Sign up for a composting pick up organized by your city, or a local group, like BKrot in NYC.

-- Build a compost pile at home if you’ve got space and a garden to support.
+- Build a compost pile at home if you’ve got space and a garden to support, using these 5 steps.

 - Build a worm-bin.
 (This option is good for small spaces without garden access – you can use the dirt for your house plants, window planter boxes for fresh herbs, or give it to friends)